Baozar/Baozar/README.md

 [![Ashutosh's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=baozar&theme=react-dark)](https://github.com/ashutosh00710/github-readme-activity-graph)

-##-----------------------------------------------------------------------------------------
+## More About Me

-- 🔭 I’m currently working on [building my skills in Advanced Data Analytics](https://www.coursera.org/professional-certificates/google-advanced-data-analytics)
+- 🔭 I’m currently working on [building my skills in Preventive Maintenance Analytics with AI] through my MSc at YTÜ

-- 🌱 I’m currently learning **Statistics for Machine Learning & AI**
+- 🌱 Also learning **Fundamentals of LLMS** & **Prompt Analysis**

-- 👯 I’m looking to collaborate on [my personal project which is about empowering the younger generation using tech](https://baozarzakariyyah.com/)
+- 👯 I’m looking to collaborate on [my personal project which is about empowering high-potential African Turkish Graduates & professionals through a year-long immersive program in Turkish enterprises for hands-on technical training development and investment collaboration](https://baozarzakariyyah.com/)

-- 🤝 I’m looking for help with **Learning Adobe Premiere Pro :)**
+- 🤝 I’m looking for help with **Editing my videos - For YouTube** If you are good with Premier Pro or Wondershare Filmora, and are open to work, please hit me up

 - 📝 I regularly write articles on [baozarzakariyyah.com/blog](baozarzakariyyah.com/blog)

-- 💬 Ask me about **Data Science, Python, and Table Tennis**
+- 💬 Ask me about **Industry 4.0 , Industrial Transformation, Ethical AI, Study Abroad opportunities and Table Tennis**

 - 📫 How to reach me **baozar@baozarzakariyyah.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/baozar-zakariyyah/](https://www.linkedin.com/in/baozar-zakariyyah/)

-- ⚡ Fun fact **I think I like people**
+- ⚡ Fun fact **I think I am in love with Helvacı Ali hahaha :)**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->